Skip Ribbon Commands

 • Discarded wooden pallets, regardless of condition.

-• Collected by recycling contractor from loading docks daily.
+• Collected by recycling contractor from loading docks.

 Transparency Films